ontogenerator/astronaut-data-analysis-not-so-fair/README.md

 **Note: the original data has been modified for the purposes of this tutorial by inserting a semicolon separator after each name in the `crew` field.**

 #### HIFIS
-The idea for this repository has been borrowed from the ["Astronaut analysis" workshop material](https://gitlab.com/hifis/hifis-workshops/make-your-code-ready-for-publication/astronaut-analysis) by [Helmholtz Federated IT Services (HIFIS)](https://gitlab.com/hifis).
+The idea for this software has been borrowed from the ["Astronaut analysis" workshop material](https://gitlab.com/hifis/hifis-workshops/make-your-code-ready-for-publication/astronaut-analysis) by [Helmholtz Federated IT Services (HIFIS)](https://gitlab.com/hifis).

 #### Software Sustainability Institute and UKRN